grkamarnath/dynamic_dag_generation/readme.md

   7. Multiple Input Port, Single Transformation, and Multiple Output Port (MISTMO) - Not Yet Implemented
   8. Multiple Input Port, Multiple Transformation, and Multiple Output Port (MIMTMO) - Not Yet Implemented
 - **Additional Scenarios:**
-  1. DAG containing only one task or with few tasks, where the remaining tasks are optional
+  1. DAG containing only one task or with few tasks, where the remaining tasks are optional.
-  2. Multiple inputs in a single input port and multiple outputs in a single output port - Not Yet Implemented

-These combinations cover a wide range of scenarios, allowing us to choose the appropriate DAG configuration for a given use case.
+These combinations cover a wide range of scenarios, allowing us to choose the appropriate DAG configuration for a given use case or enhance it for new scenarios.

 ## <span style="color:#2ca02c;">Advantages of Dynamic DAG Generation</span>